 Defar, who won 5000m gold eight years ago at Athens 2004, held off her challengers down the home straight to win in 15:04.25.

-Defar said: 'I'm very happy.
+Kenya's Vivian Cheruiyot was second with Dibaba getting the bronze.
+Defar said: “I'm very happy.
 It's a great day for me.
-Since 2008 I have tried everything as I wasn't able to win the Olympics.'
+Since 2008 I have tried everything as I wasn't able to win the Olympics.”

 In the semi-finals of the men's 4x100m, the USA ran a national record of 37.38 to qualify faster than Jamaica, though they still have Usain Bolt to bring in.